kstolen0/kstolen0.github.io/_drafts/2025-06-08-concurrency-in-kotlin.md

 ```
 ![async output](/assets/2025-06-16-concurrency/async-output.png)

+The above is one of the more complicated "hello world" programs.

+We create a coroutine context as usual.

+We then launch an `async` job which returns a `Deferred`.
+The job immediately yields so the next coroutine can run before returning "world".

+We then launch another `async` job.
+This job simply returns "hello".

+Instead of awaiting the results directly, we await them inside another coroutine so they don't suspend the current coroutine.
+Otherwise, we would have simply printed the results in the order we awaited them.

+[See here](https://github.com/kstolen0/kotlin-coroutines/blob/async/src/main/kotlin/Main.kt) for the full code.

 # structured concurrency

 Kotlin uses structured concurrency to manage concurrent tasks.
-This ensures Jobs are not lost and avoids memory leaks and makes concurrent processes safer to manage.
-Within a coroutine context, coroutines are managed in a hierarchy such that parent jobs can keep track of the state of  its children.
+This ensures Jobs are not lost and avoids memory leaks which makes concurrent processes safer to manage.

+Within a coroutine context, coroutines are managed in a hierarchy such that parent jobs can keep track of the state of their children.

 ![job hierarchy](/assets/2025-06-16-concurrency/job-context.png)